Daily Schedule

 Learning & Experiencing

 Between 08:15 and 10:15, Salem Kids Camp offers learning groups in the academic areas of language, humanities and sciences.
-The focus is on "learning to learn", i.e. leading students towards independent and self-organized learning.
+The focus is on ’learning to learn’, i.e. leading students towards independent and self-organized learning.
 Playful approaches, practical experience and helpful learning tips are intended to arouse enthusiasm for knowledge.

-Children can attend the following courses:
+Children can attend one of the following courses:

 German